Terms of Engagement

-Either the Client or BCCLA may terminate an engagement at any time by providing 30 days notice.
+Either the Client or BCCLA may terminate an engagement at any time without notice.
 BCCLA will charge for all work done and disbursements incurred up to the date of termination calculated in accordance with clause 3 above.

 BCCLA may at any time and without giving the Client prior notification, make any changes to the specified services which are necessary to comply with any applicable safety or other statutory requirements, or make any changes to the specified services which do not materially affect the nature or quality of the specified services.
 The services shall be provided at such locations, and during such hours, as BCCLA deems appropriate for the satisfactory provision of the services.

 If you are dissatisfied with any aspect of our service and wish to make a complaint please put your complaint in writing and the following procedures will be followed in dealing with your complaint: